When you buy something using links in our stories, we may earn a small commission. Read more about our policy.

 It’s important to note that we do not recommend hanging a hammock with rope.
 Thin rope digs into trees and damages the bark.
 Many state and national parks actually have regulations around how you can hang hammocks—especially when it comes to straps.
 For example, in many state and national parks, straps must be at least 1″ thick.

-Some hammocks come with straps, but most do not, so you’ll likely need to purchase these separately.
+Some hammocks come with straps, but most do not, so you’ll likely need to purchase them separately.
 However, most hammocks do come with carabiners so generally you don’t need to buy those unless you want extras for hanging gear off your hammock straps or using around camp.
-They’re pretty handy in general, so doesn’t hurt to have some extras.
+They’re pretty handy in general, so doesn’t hurt to have some extra carabiners.

 Here, we’ll cover everything you need to know about hanging hammocks with tree straps, like:

 - What’s the difference between all the hammock strap options out there?
-Use our comparison chart below to sort by what matters most to you—whether that’s price, length, weight capacity, etc.
+Use the comparison chart below to sort by what matters most to you—whether that’s price, length, weight capacity, etc.

-- Why do you need a strap extender?
+- When would you need a strap extender?

 - How far apart should trees be?